richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-1.md

 ## 1 Websocket connection

-The main question was whether [Mesop](https://github.com/google/mesop) would work with the Gemini Multimodal Live API which uses websockets as help achieve fast response times.
+The main question was whether [Mesop](https://github.com/google/mesop) would work with the Gemini Multimodal Live API which uses websockets to help achieve lower latency response times.
 Mesop does have experimental websocket support, but does not support push events, which would be needed to handle responses from the API that may not be triggered by a user event.
 Another related problem was how to keep the websocket connection running.

 The other issue was the lack of documentation and examples since the API is so new.
-Luckily, there's good example of using the the websocket API in python at [https://github.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py](https://gi.thub.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py).
+Luckily, there's a good example of using the websocket API in python at [https://github.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py](https://gi.thub.com/google-gemini/cookbook/blob/main/gemini-2/websockets/live_api_starter.py).

 ## 1.1 Websocket mode

-Since the websocket connection the Gemini Multimodal Live API is going to be on the backend Mesop server, the Mesop server also needs to establish a websocket connection to the client.
-The reason will be explained in the section 1.2.
+Since the websocket connection to the Gemini Multimodal Live API is going to be on the backend Mesop server, the Mesop server also needs to establish a websocket connection to the client.
+The reason will be explained in section 1.2.

 As mentioned in the previous section, Mesop has support for websockets.
-Thie feature needs to be enabled with the following environmente variable.
+This feature needs to be enabled with the following environment variable.

 ```
 MESOP_WEBSOCKETS_ENABLED=true